AronBensimhon/Funds-_ML/README.md

 *The DBSCAN clustering visualization highlights four distinct clusters with varying densities, while noise points, represented*
 *in black, are scattered across sparse regions, demonstrating the algorithm's effectiveness in identifying dense groups and outliers.*

-As we can see in the following graph:
+Summary of clustering results in the following graph:
 ![Clustering Methods Comparison](graph_results/clusters_comparison.png)

 ### Anomaly Detection